Herzing College Skilled Trades

 - Safety certifications are included in the program

-- Loans, government training grants, and scholarships are available for students who qualify (our Admissions team will help you apply)
+- Loans, government training grants, and scholarships are available for students who qualify (our admissions team will help you apply)

-This Combined Program Includes Valuable Safety Certifications
+Training Includes Valuable Safety Certifications

 - Working at Heights